 If you’ve been ill, stay in contact with your healthcare provider and follow their recommendations.
 You want the fastest recovery possible while minimizing the risk to others.

-In this video below, University Health System's Public Relations Manager Elizabeth Allen asks Dr. Bowling key questions about COVID-19 testing.
+In this video below, University Health's Public Relations Manager Elizabeth Allen asks Dr. Bowling key questions about COVID-19 testing.
 Dr. Bowling shares detailed information about the different types of COVID-19 testing, whether the risk of aerosol particle transmission is greater than we thought, the difference between isolation and quarantine and much more.